mmistakes/minimal-mistakes/.idea/bloggin-2023.md

 ## Topics

 1. Tools I use and love
+  - bash
+  - starship prompt
+  - git mzybe
+  - VSCode
+  - ?
-1. Merging on multi-index dataframes
+3. Merging on multi-index dataframes
-1. How and when to use apply on dataframe
+4. How and when to use apply on dataframe
-1. Twitter BOT code Beschreibung (Serie über 3?)
+5. Twitter BOT code Beschreibung (Serie über 3?)
-1. ?
+6. Sonett (CF?)
+7.